walterdejong/synctool/doc/chapter2.md

 filesystem between management and production nodes.

 Next, you have to tell synctool which node is the master management node.
-This is done by taking the output of the UNIX `hostname` command:
+This is done by setting `master` to the fqdn (fully qualified domain name) of the management host.

     master n1.mycluster.org

-Note that `hostname` is often only the short hostname, which is fine.
-In this particular example, `hostname` produced a longer name.
+If you don't know what the fqdn is, you can get it by running this UNIX shell command:

+    python -c "import socket; print socket.getfqdn()"

 If you want to manage the master node itself with synctool, you should also define it as a node.
 It is a matter of taste, but it is maybe better _not_ to do so.
 If you choose not to manage the master node, it may be omitted from the configuration.
-Otherwise, you may also explicitly exclude it:
+You may also explicitly exclude it:

     node n1 master           hostname:n1.mycluster.org
     ignore_node n1

-You may also define slave nodes.
+Beside a master node, you may also define slave nodes.
 Slaves are cold standby's that get full copies of the synctool repository.
-A slave may be used as a failback in case your management workstation breaks down.
+A slave may be used as a failback in case your management host breaks down.
 Since there can be only one master node in a synctool cluster, slaves must be enabled 'by hand' by editing the config file and changing the master definition.

 > Previous versions of synctool had a `masterdir` setting.
 > It no longer exists; the overlay directory now must reside under